rohitdeepu17/flutter_airbus_wm/README.md

 3. Login
 4. Dashboard Screen with different content based on the user

+Installation instructions:-
+app_release.apk present in the root folder can be installed by just copying to Android device or using adb install.

 ## Getting Started

 This project is a starting point for a Flutter application.